mirkovicUK/GDPR-Obfuscator/README.md

 **It is expected that the code will use the AWS SDK for Python (boto3).**

+**It is expected that the code will use the PyArrow when pyarrow when handling parquet data.**

 **The library is suitable for deployment on a platform within the AWS ecosystem, such as EC2, ECS, or Lambda.**

 [Back to top](#top)